 January & February – The exact timing of this dry period, which falls between the short and long rains, is unpredictable.
 Generally, the hottest month is February with afternoon temperatures averaging around 33°C/91°F, although expect higher peaks.

 March, April & May – The long rains normally commence in the second half of March.
 Brief showers in the afternoon are typical, although it hardly ever rains all day.
 April receives the most rainfall.
 Afternoon temperatures are about 32°C/90°F.

 Marsabit is located 560km/347mi north of Nairobi.
-Although very off-the-beaten-track, Marsabit is sometimes visited on a road expedition to Lake Turkana.
-This safari should only be undertaken by experienced 4×4 enthusiasts.
+Although very off-the-beaten-track, Marsabit is visited on a road expedition to Lake Turkana.
+This safari only undertaken by experienced 4×4 enthusiasts.

 Most people visiting Kenya fly into Nairobi.
 Jomo Kenyatta International Airport (NBO) is located 15km/9mi southeast of the city.
 Moi International Airport (MBA) is Kenya’s second international airport and is located 9km/6mi west of Mombasa.

-Marsabit is usually visited on a road trip to Lake Turkana.
-Northern Kenya is very undeveloped, and Marsabit is totally off-the-beaten-track.
+Marsabit usually visited on a road trip to Lake Turkana.
+Northern Kenya surely very undeveloped, and Marsabit totally off-the-beaten-track.
 Marsabit National Park It is advisable to drive in a convoy with at least one other vehicle.
 Northern Kenya has a history of tribal conflict and there have been cases of banditry as well.
-Local advice on recent safety issues should be taken before heading up north.
 In our opinion, Marsabit National Park itself is quite safe to visit.